Quantitative Minor

 (coordinated by Brian Flaherty)

-Obtaining the quantitative minor denotes that a graduate student has fulfilled statistical, mathematical, computational, and/or other research methods training beyond basic department and area requirements.
-The following steps are required to obtain the minor.
+The quantitative minor is intended to signify that a graduate student has gained competence in statistical, mathematical, computational, and/or other research methods topics beyond basic department and area requirements.

-The minor requires four additional courses (for a minimum of 12 credits).
-To count toward the minor, a course must be rigorous and include assessment of student learning.
-The student must attain a basic level of competence in the technique(s) presented.
-Merely knowing how to run software for the method is not enough.
-For this reason, CR/NC courses, labs, software classes, and workshops typically will not count toward the minor.
+Four additional quantitative courses (for a minimum of 12 credits) are required for the minor.[1]
+Courses must be rigorous and include assessment of student learning.
+The student should achieve a basic level of competence in the course topics.
+Simply knowing how to run software is insufficient.
+For this reason, CR/NC courses, labs, software classes, and workshops do not count toward the minor.

-All four additional quantitative classes must be passed with a minimum grade of 3.3.
+The four additional quantitative classes must be passed with a minimum grade of 3.5.

 Optional paper

-In place of one of the four additional courses, a student can choose to write a quantitative research paper or substantive research paper employing quantitative techniques they have learned.
+A student may opt to write a quantitative research paper or substantive research paper employing sophisticated quantitative techniques in lieu of one of the four additional courses.
+The goal of the paper is for the student to demonstrate competence in one or more quantitative methods they have learned.
 This paper will be read and evaluated by two quantitative faculty.
 Once approved, the paper should be submitted for a conference presentation and/or publication.
-When a student opts to write such a paper, the minimum number of additional course credits (over and above Psych 522, 523, 524, and 525) required for the minor is reduced to nine.
+When a student chooses to write this paper, the minimum number of additional course credits (over and above PSYCH 524/522 and 525/523) required for the minor is reduced to nine.

 Final documentation

-Once completed, record your work for the minor on the “Documentation of Completion of the Quantitative Minor” form available from the Graduate Program Advisor and on the webpage describing the Quantitative minor (link below).
+Once completed, record your work for the minor on the “Documentation of Completion of the Quantitative Minor” form.

 The current list of courses automatically applicable to the minor is here: